Home

 Then intercourse can be comfortably, and usually successfully tried again.

-The sooner you remedy the condition, the less chance your partner has of developing vaginismus and the better your sex life will be.
+The sooner you remedy the condition, the less chance your partner has of experiencing pain during intercourse and the better your sex life will be.

-Fortunately, with Peyronies disease, a bent penis is very easy to fix 99.999% of the time.
+Fortunately, with Peyronies disease, a bent penis is very easy to straighten 99.999% of the time.
 And the sooner it is done, the easier and quicker it is to do.

-Surgery, penis injections, drugs.... are almost never necessary.
-Simple correct penis traction can fix almost any bent penis safely and effectively.
+Surgery, penile injections, drugs.... are almost never necessary.
+Simple correct traction can fix even sever penile bending safely and effectively 99.99% of the time.

-Correct penis traction is so effective that it is medically approved and medically endorsed in 29 countries world wide.
+Correct traction is so effective that it is medically approved and physician endorsed in 29 countries world wide.

 Vaginismus can destroy a couple's sex life.
 And there is no reason or need to risk causing vaginismus in your partner if your doctor tells you that you have Peyronies disease.

-As you learned, a bent penis caused by Peyronies disease is very easy to fix 99.999% of the time.
+As you learned, a bent penis caused by Peyronies disease is very easy to straighten 99.999% of the time.

-And, the sooner you take action to correct the bending penis, the less sexual difficulties you will experience.
+And, the sooner you take action to correct that problem, the less sexual difficulties you will experience.

 Be Well.....